assemble/assemble.io/content/helpers/dates/helper-moment.md

 ### Usage Examples
-#### Optional YAML Front Matter

-> YAML front matter is not required, but we'll use it hear to supply our example data for purposes of demonstration:
+> YAML front matter is not required, we're using it here just for the purposes of demonstration:

 ```handlebars
 ---